JacintoDesign/code100/README.md

 Day 38:
 Learned about SSH and set up a server with it.
 Also linked to my Github through SSH.
 Refined Coding Challenge 5.

+Day 39:
+Learned about Critical Render Path optimization.
+Worked a little on CC5.